How to Buy Rigid Foam Insulation (With R-Value Chart)

 Unfortunately, that also means it’s the most expensive option of the three types.

-R-Values of Rigid Foam Insulation [Per Inch]
+Rigid Insulation R Values [Per Inch]

 This number is usually based on a temperature of 75°F, so extreme temperatures one way or the other will alter the R-value.